 You can apply to college in the United States at many points in time.
 The major types of deadlines are rolling, early action, restrictive early action, early decision I, early decision II, and regular decision.
 I will describe each, but the major trend occurring is that top colleges are accepting more and more of their students earlier in the admissions process.

-We believe all students aiming for a Top 50 school (students with A’s and B’s) should be applying early action or early decision to at least one school.
-This has many benefits – if we get accepted we can cut down our list of other schools, it gives us peace of mind, and it generally increases our chances.
+I believe all students aiming for a Top 50 school (students with A’s and B’s) should be applying early action or early decision to at least one school.
+This has many benefits if we gain acceptance: we can cut down our list of other schools; it gives us peace of mind; and it generally increases our chances given the right circumstances.

 How early is early?
 The earliest deadlines are rolling where students can submit their applications as soon as the portal opens.
 This trend is especially popular for schools that are ranked lower and for graduate programs.
 For early action and early decision I schools, the deadline is November 1 generally.
 Regular decision is generally around January 1.